phptek/silverstripe-exodus/README.md

 See the included [migration documentation](docs/en/migration.md) for detailed instruction on migrating a legacy site into SilverStripe using the module.

+## Gotchas

+1. If you know the site to be crawled will redirect, use the redirected URL as the value of the "Base URL" field.

 ## Installation